 The Smith Premier was the most advertised and successful double keyboard typewriter of its time.
 A double keyboard is required as each key has only one function, white keys for lowercase and black keys for uppercase and figures.

 Model 1 is distinguished from later models by its exquisite nickel-plated embossed pattern on the frame.
 You can see close up views of this spectacular design in the detail images below.

-While other typewriters linked their keys to type-bars with levers that rocked up and down, the Smith Premier uses a system of turning rods to transfer the motion from the key to the type-bar.
-Pressing a key rotates a horizontal rod running the length of the machine.
-At the back end, a small lever connected to the rod pulls down on the type-bar above.
-This unique design of transferring motion from the key to type-bar gives a very smooth and responsive touch for the typist.
+While other typewriters linked their keys to type bars with levers that rocked up and down, the Smith Premier uses a system of turning rods to transfer the motion from the key to the type bar.
+Pressing each key rotates a specific horizontal rod, running the entire length of the machine.
+At the back end a small lever, connected to the rod, pulls down on the type bar above.
+This unique design of transferring motion from the key to type bar gives a very smooth and responsive touch for the typist.

 “The pen is mightier than the sword but the Smith Premier typewriter bends them both”